PostHog/posthog.com/contents/careers.md

 We're young, but we're already [backed](/handbook/strategy/investors) by many of the best investors in the world and have [raised millions of dollars in funding](/blog/raising-3m-for-os).

-This includes YCombinator, Solomon Hykes (Founder of Docker), David Cramer (Founder/CEO of Sentry), Adam Goldstein (Founder of Hipmunk), and [many more](/handbook/strategy/investors)!
+This includes YCombinator, Solomon Hykes (Founder of Docker), David Cramer (Founder/CEO of Sentry), Adam Goldstein (Founder of Hipmunk), and [many more](/handbook/strategy/investors).

-## A Fair Hiring Process
+## The Process

-What we truly care about is how well you can contribute, as well as how good of a fit you are for the role.
-As such, the best way to establish this is by getting you to work with us!

-Following a few calls with our founders and team, if we think you're a good fit, we'll hire you as a contractor for 1-5 days to do some work with us.
-You will get paid normal contracting rates (i.e. above what your pro rata salary would be per day) and work on some real needs we have at PostHog.
+We will schedule 2 to 3 short calls with our founders and team.
+These will focus on two key areas:

+* Ensuring you will be a great cultural fit
+* Aptitude for the role

+If you succeed with the above, we will set you up with a *PostHog SuperDay*.

+This is a *paid* day of working with us, which we will fit around your schedule.
+Getting hired by us is extremely challenging, and this will be a big day.
+You'll need to be fully engaged with a steady supply of tea, coffee and biscuits.

+We set you up with a slack channel with several of our core team.
+We'll give you a variety of tasks to work on.
+We are looking for your ability to iterate, to get things live, to learn, to take initiative, and to prioritize.

-This way, you'll get a chance to see how we work, and we'll get a chance to see how you work in normal working conditions (rather than a stressful timed problem solving interview).
-And you'll be getting paid what you deserve.
+This way, you'll get a chance to see how we work, and we'll get a chance to see how you get on during the equivalent of a very busy day.
+And you'll be getting paid, of course.

 ## Benefits